TobiPeterG/terraform-provider-nautobot/docs/data-sources/available_ip_address.md

 page_title: "nautobot_available_ip_address Data Source - terraform-provider-nautobot"
 subcategory: ""
 description: |-
-  This data source retrieves an available IP address from a given prefix in Nautobot
+  This data source retrieves an available IP address from a given prefix in Nautobot.
 ---

 # nautobot_available_ip_address (Data Source)

-This data source retrieves an available IP address from a given prefix in Nautobot
+This data source retrieves an available IP address from a given prefix in Nautobot.